denizzzka/dpq2/README.md

 auto conn = new Connection(connInfo);
-/* Skipped rest of useful SQL processing */
+/* Skipped rest of useful SQL processing */ conn.destroy(); // Ensure that all related to libpq objects are destroyed

-GC.collect(); // Ensures that all related to libpq objects are destroyed DerelictPQ.unload();
+GC.collect(); // Forced removal of references to libpq before library unload DerelictPQ.unload();
 ```
 In this case is not need to use `ConnectionFactory` - just create `Connection` by the same way as for `static` config.